jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/relatework.typ

 Later, interpolation-based techniques were proposed such as Phong Tessellation @boubekeur2008phong and PN-Triangle @vlachos2001curved @schwarz2006gpu, which generate smoother subdivided surfaces by interpolating existing vertices and fitting curvature.
 These methods primarily aim to improve visual quality.
 Although they do not directly increase new topological structures, their visual effects closely resemble those of traditional geometric subdivision.

 Meanwhile, GPGPU-based methods were also being developed to maximize the utilization of the GPU’s parallel computing power.
-Schwarz et al. @schwarz2009fast introduct an adaptive tessellation method based on CUDA[], other GPU based tessellation methods like @khoury2019adaptive @dupuy2020concurrent presented in recent years utilizing compute shader to generate massive amount of triangles in the GPU.
+Schwarz et al. @schwarz2009fast introduct an adaptive tessellation method based on CUDA[], other GPU based tessellation methods like @khoury2019adaptive @dupuy2020concurrent were presented in recent years utilizing compute shader to generate massive amount of triangles in the GPU.

 // there are some interpolation-based refinement methods, such as Phong Tessellation and PN-Triangle Tessellation, which generate smoother subdivided surfaces by interpolating existing vertices and fitting curvature.
 These methods primarily aim to improve visual quality.
 Although they do not directly increase new topological structures, their visual effects closely resemble those of traditional geometric subdivision.